Card Vanish by BigBlindMedia, MurphysMagicSupplies, AMillionCardTricks, Rodger Lovins, Michael Shaw (The Hobbyist), and CardMechanic

 Effect

-The Card Vanish trick makes a selected playing card disappear completely from the deck.
-The magician shows the deck, has a card chosen, and then loses it back into the pack.
-With a snap of the fingers or a simple gesture, the card vanishes.
-It may then reappear in the magician's pocket, between two jokers, or simply be gone.
-The effect is direct, visual, and creates a moment of surprise.
+The Card Vanish trick makes a playing card disappear from the magician's hands.
+A spectator selects a card.
+The magician shows the card and then makes it vanish.
+The card may reappear in the magician's pocket or between two other cards like jokers.
+The effect is direct and visual.
+It creates a moment of surprise for the audience.

 Full details